AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * Bachelor Machine Learning: This subject acted as more of a suplement to my online courses.
 However, I did extract some of the useful machine learning algorithms that I had not learn from my online courses and implemented it directly to DataPredict™ library.

-* Computer Vision: This subject Again, this subject acted as more of a suplement to my online courses.
+* Bachelor Computer Vision: This subject Again, this subject acted as more of a suplement to my online courses.
 But this time around, there's not much useful knowledge I can extract from other than refreshing my existing knowledge.

 ### Online Course Knowledge